-For years, Minervini has been chronicling the lives of the poor, marginalised and the voiceless.
-From the neglected child in his fiction work Low Tide to the plight of the Louisiana homeless in The Other Side, Minervini looks hard and yet sympathetically at the experience of those caught on the shitty side of the American Dream.
+For years, Roberto Minervini has been chronicling the lives of the poor, marginalised and the voiceless.
+From the neglected child in his fiction work Low Tide to the plight of the Louisiana homeless in The Other Side, Minervini looks hard and yet sympathetically at those caught on the shitty side of the American Dream.

 His new film, What You Gonna Do When the World’s On Fire?, moves through the poor black communities of New Orleans and documents the stories of three separate groups interspersed with preparations of the Mardi Gras Indians.
 Their songs perform the function of a chorus, offering both the only soundtrack of the film and a message of resilience and tradition in the face of racism, poverty and despair.

 Two young brothers, Ronaldo (14) and Titus (9), wander the streets looking for something to do.
 We first meet them going through a haunted house attraction and Titus is so scared he starts to cry.
 Unfortunately, his fear is all too justified as his mother reminds him about coming home early: “Five people got shot on that corner”.
 Ronaldo fancies himself as the boy’s mentor and tries to teach him to box, but even this relatively innocent rite-of-passage is marred by the escalation of violence.
 Boys his age don’t like to fight, he tells his brother, they like to shoot instead, “So you’ve only got a little time left to fight in.”